ncatlab/nlab-content/pages/4/7/9/6/26974/content.md

 In particular, a [[stochastic process]] whose underlying [[joint distribution]] is invariant is called a **stationary process**.

 Note that, similarly to [[invariant sets]], if a measure is invariant, it does *not* in general mean that *each point in the support of the measure is an invariant point*.
 The points may move, but their distribution overall is kept constant.
 For example, the [[Lebesgue measure]] on the [[unit circle]] (given by the [[length]]) is invariant under [[rotations]], but no point of the circle is invariant.

+An interpretation in terms of [[equilibrium]] is that for each measurable set $A$, some mass may move away from $A$, but an equal amount of mass moves into $A$, so that the measure of $A$ overall stays the same.

 ### Examples